 If you want a smart home without the steep price tag, remote control electrical outlets and smart plugs are a great start.
 Both are efficient ways to gain the benefits of home automation without the cost of transforming every item in your home into a smart device.
 Rather than purchase new smart appliances, transform the ones you already own into smart devices simply by plugging them into smart outlets.
 From there, you can create a schedule for your devices, remotely turn them on and off, and more.

-To help you in your search for the best remote control electrical outlet for your needs, we’re sharing our top picks.
 We’ve rounded up seven smart outlets that each offer unique features, including integrations, user friendliness, and affordable price tags—they’re all $30–$50.
 See which remote control outlets SafeWise recommends.

 The Insteon On/Off Outlet is a remote-controllable dual outlet that allows you to regulate and schedule your electronic devices from any location.